chowjl94/pdsnd_github/README.md

               (7/5/2020)

 ### Project: Bikehshare data
-The project, makses use of python to explore data of bikesharing in 3 cities of USA.
-Chicago , New York City , Washington.
+The project, makses use of python to explore data of bikesharing in 3 cities of USA. __Chicago__ , **New York City** , **Washington**.

 ### Description
 This project aims to compare the usage of bikesharing in 3 cities of Chicago, New York City, and Washington.
-By computing the following
+By computing the following:

 Popular times of travel
 * most common month